PaloAltoNetworks/AWS-GWLB-VMSeries/cft with autoscale/security_stack/Readme_fw.txt

 Read Me:

-This is a auto-scaling template for paloalto firewalls on aws environment for supporting AGW.
+This is a auto-scaling template for paloalto firewalls on aws environment for supporting Gateway LoadBalancer.
 This "firewall" folder contains:
 1. template to deploy on the aws gui [firewall-new-vpc-v3.0.template]
 2. lambda functions for the solution [ init.py, fw_init.py, sched_evt1.py, sched_evt2.py, lib, dnslib, sha.py]